 The Peer Support Program helps children live with more direction.
 It gives Year 10 students opportunities for self development and provides Year 7 students with a supportive environment in which to develop their own individuality.
 The Head Teacher Wellbeing and Peer Support Coordinator are the contacts for this program.

 Each day a home room period is scheduled for 10 minutes before recess.
-Home room groups consist of about 30 students, with most staff allocated to a group.
+Home room groups consist of up to 30 students, with most staff allocated to a group.
 The purpose of the home room period is to mark the roll, collect notes, read the daily messages, distribute information (e.g. absences and library reminders) and to provide guidance to students including uniform, merit award system.
 Extended Home Room sessions are held throughout the year for pastoral care purposes, as part of the school’s proactive student wellbeing program.

 The teacher/student mentor program is available as an option for Year 12 students.
 A teacher mentor can support a student to develop the values, attitudes and behaviours needed to persevere with school work and provide guidance throughout the HSC year.
 Teacher mentors and Year 12 student mentees meet on a fortnightly basis and discuss skills such as goal setting, time management/organisational skills, stress management etc.